-Otters are cute little creatures that can swim around really fast.
-In fact, you may be surprised at how quickly they can zip around a pool or aquarium!
-If you love to watch these amazing animals, then you probably have been wondering for quite some time if it is possible to enter the water and swim with them.
-For the longest time, the answer would have been no, but now there are numerous places within the US where you can swim with otters.
+Otters are cute little semi-aquatic creatures that can swim around really fast.
+In fact, it may surprise you at how quickly they can zip around a pool or aquarium!
+Up to 1 mile per hour on the surface of water and up to 5.5 miles per hour under water.
+That is fast!
+And even more fun fact, depending on the specie of Otters, they can hold their breath for up to 8 minutes in water.
+If you love to watch these amazing animals, then you probably have been wondering for quite some time if it is possible to enter the water and swim with them and also where to swim with otters nearby you.
+For the longest time, the answer to whether you could swim with an Otter would have been “no, you can’t swim or play with Otters”, but now there are many places within the US where you can swim and interact with Otters!

 8 Best Places to Swim with Otters in the USA

 1. North Georgia Zoo and Petting Farm, Cleveland, Georgia

 One of the best places to swim with otters is the North Georgia Zoo.
 However, you have to be at least 12 years old to enjoy this wonderful experience.
 There are three Otter encounters available in this zoo – The “Young Otter Experience”, the “Otter Experience”, and the “Otter Splash” – and you get to choose the one that fits your needs the best.